NYChrisG: 2011

 Gonzalez was first sponsored by the Local Battles Gaming Center in Fort Lee, New Jersey.
 Gonzalez first came to prominence at CEO 2011 and got 3rd place in Marvel vs. Capcom 3, losing only to Justin Wong and Hajime "Tokido" Taniguchi.
 Gonzalez would later attend EVO 2011 and defeat Noah Solis using a team of Amaterasu, Ryu, and Albert Wesker.
 Gonzalez also placed Top 8 in Mortal Kombat during that event, getting 4th place using Reptile.
 He was knocked into losers by Eric "JOP" Akins, and then eliminated by Giuseppe "REO" Grosso.
 Gonzalez also represented the East Coast in the East Coast vs. West Coast Marvel vs. Capcom 3 exhibition in which his team lost.

 2012

 Gonzalez made a name for himself in Ultimate Marvel vs. Capcom 3 by using a team consisting of Morrigan, Doctor Doom, and Akuma.
 In March 2012, Gonzalez left Local Battles and joined FingerCramp.
-At EVO 2012, Gonzalez successfully made the Top 8, where he successfully defeated Justin Wong, Job "Flocker" Figueroa, and Peter "Combofiend" Rosas.
+At EVO 2012, Gonzalez made the Top 8, where he defeated Justin Wong, Job "Flocker" Figueroa, and Peter "Combofiend" Rosas.
 He was ultimately defeated by Ryan "Filipino Champ" Ramirez, finishing 3rd.
 Gonzalez would later go on to substitute Akuma for Vergil on his main team.
 In October, Gonzalez left FingerCramp and joined AfterGlow Elite.